rkp8/SmartGymsScheduleManager/README.md

 To book a new appointment member needs to click `New Appointment` button on all appointments page and then:

 1. Choose desired class from available classes list
-2. Choose trainer for selected class
+2. Choose trainer for the selected class
-3. Choose on of available date which is presented to him
+3. Choose one of the available dates and times
 4. Click book on confirmation page

 Available hours are calculatated with getAvailableHours function from AppointmentService: